The Sites Founding Principals

 Threatening Us Doesn’t Work

-Some people try to intimidate me by threatening lawsuits or sternly worded letters from attorneys in an effort to scare us into removing posts.
-Those efforts have the opposite effect on us and typically lead us to spend more time further investigating what us originally wrote about.
-It’s actually coincidental, we find myself refocusing on the subject when we have to go back and review the original post in dispute.
+Some people try to intimidate us by threatening lawsuits or sternly worded letters from attorneys in an effort to scare us into removing posts.
+Those efforts have the opposite effect on us and typically lead us to spend more time further investigating what we originally wrote and publishing a new story about the threat.

 Our Debt Relief Company and Site Review Policy